yi-miao/Drone-Control-Simulation-with-Pygame/README.md

 This is a simple game which simulates drone controls with gamepad.
+It uses Pygame to mimic .

+Features:
-It uses Pygame to mimic 4 axis controls for yaw, throttle, roll and pitch.
+1. 2x2 joystick controls for flight yaw, throttle, roll and pitch
+2. 2D display with different drone postures
+3. drone icons with transparent background
+4. overlay background of beautiful Niagara Falls
+5. continuous speed control with 10 gears
+6. quick reset with one button click

 The biggest challenge is that pygame only supports 2D games, but it is
 required to control a drone with 4 axises and display the results.